mveres01/grasping/README.md

 * matrix.lua from https://github.com/davidm/lua-matrix/tree/master/lua
 * Python trimesh library from https://pypi.python.org/pypi/trimesh
 * Mesh files from  https://uwaterloo.ca/neurorobotics-lab/g3db
+* (optional) an Xserver (such as [Xorg](https://wiki.archlinux.org/index.php/xorg)) if running V-REP in headless mode.
+Note that default behaviour requires this, but can be changed if you wish to use the GUI (see Aside: Dissecting the commands, and running with / without headless mode)
 * (optional) GNU Parallel & linux for parallelization

 ## Initialize paths